drop-games/eb-docs/docs/Appendix.md

 Bitcoin's original developer, Satoshi Nakamoto, aimed to create an electronic payment system based on verifiable cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party[^9].
 Satoshi described “blocks” and “chains” as a way of organizing and securing records, such that once entries had been made into a shared ledger, they become irreversible and mathematically provable[^10].

 In the advent of Bitcoin's success, the potential of blockchain beyond only a value transfer vehicle has become evident.
 It's fundamental values, specifically: trustlessness, permissionlessness, immutability and distributed autonomous ownership[^13], became the basis of new infrastructural protocols, notably _Ethereum_, which besides a decentralized payment system features Turing complete language, allowing for development of a wide variety of **Smart Contracts** on the blockchain.
-Once deployed on the blockchain, valid smart contracts are executed in accordance with their contractural terms, automatically enforcing the computed results on all involved accounts[^28][^30].
+Once deployed on the blockchain, valid smart contracts are executed in accordance with their contractual terms, automatically enforcing the computed results on all involved accounts[^28][^30].

 The substantial flexibility of smart contracts lead to creation of several new concepts: